-It has been a long journey, I survived to a terrible car accident and I am a thyroid cancer survivor.
+To be quite frank, it has been a long journey.
+I survived a terrible car accident and I am a thyroid cancer survivor.
 When you experience such hard moments in life, you have two options: to get up or give up.
 I think it’s quite clear what my choice was.
-Both experiences showed me what it’s relevant on this short life.
-So my main mission is to help other people to prevent accidents, injuries or illness by teaching them how to identify the main threads, risk and hazards that they can encounter in their homes, work and nearest ecosystems.
+Both experiences showed me what’s relevant in this short life.
+That’s why my main mission is to help other people to prevent accidents, injuries or illnesses by teaching them how to identify the main threats, risks and hazards that they can encounter in their homes, work and nearby ecosystems.

-That’s where Mashua Project offers you a solution.
-Your closest ecosystems are your skin, your clothes and accesories are your second ecosystems and then your home/ office.
+This is where Mashua Project stepped up with a solution.
+Your closest ecosystems are your skin and your clothes, your second ecosystems are accessories and then there comes your home/office.

-Mashua Project, is not a fashion brand is itself an ecosystem of where I think I found my place for doing what I am passionate to do and love: research, learn by doing and create awareness by delivering different projects related to a Regenerative Lifestyle and its best practices and solutions.
+Mashua Project is not a fashion brand.
+It’s an ecosystem itself where I definitely found my purpose by doing what I’m passionate about: research, constant learning and creating awareness by delivering different projects related to a Regenerative Lifestyle and its best practices and solutions.

-We believe in the capability of everyone for achieving a Regenerative Lifestyle by creating awareness through our regenerative solutions and projects in the fashion, tourism and decoration sectors.
+We believe in the capability of everyone achieving a Regenerative Lifestyle by creating awareness through our regenerative solutions and projects in the fashion, tourism and decoration sectors.

-In my eagerness to pay proper tribute to the great biodiversity of my country, most of my collections and research projects are inspired in one of my favorite fruits: Goldenberry or Physialis peruviana (Aguaymanto in Spanish).
+In my eagerness to pay proper tribute to the great biodiversity of my country, most of my collections and research projects are inspired by one of my favorite fruits: Goldenberry or Physalis peruviana (Aguaymanto in Spanish).

 It’s known that Goldenberries were one of the most preferred fruits by the Inka’s royalty.

-Our fashion accesories and biomaterials we are developing reassemble its calix, because Goldenberry’s calix have an inedible husk of a texture like Chinese paper.
+Fashion accessories and biomaterials we’re developing reassemble its calix, because Goldenberry’s calix has an inedible husk of a texture like Chinese paper.
 This calix protects its spherical fruit from external factors that can affect its small and pleasant taste.